wix/cli-app-templates/mixpanel-analytics/README.md

 ### `ProjectToken` component customization

-The ProjectToken component uses the [Wix Design System](https://www.wixdesignsystem.com/) and [Wix Dashboard SDK](https://dev.wix.com/docs/sdk/api-reference/dashboard/introduction), providing a simple user interface that includes support for server-side rendering.
+The ProjectToken component uses the [Wix Design System](https://www.wixdesignsystem.com/).

 It defines a component that appears on your dashboard page with text, a button, and a text input box.